Key facts

 Gain a deep understanding of the causes and impacts of a range of individual and organised criminal activities, from environmental crime to illicit digital surveillance.
 Learn how to use this knowledge to develop effective responses to harmful behaviours.

-Deakin’s criminology course is the most established in Australia.
+Deakin’s Bachelor of Criminology course is the most established in Australia.
 Our curriculum has been developed and designed in conjunction with professional bodies including Victoria Police, the Department of Justice and Community Safety Victoria and the Australian Institute of Professional Intelligence Officers, ensuring your study experience closely reflects the needs of the industry.
-If you like to learn by doing, work-integrated learning opportunities challenge you to apply your skills in real-world contexts and provide the perfect preview to your future role.
+If you like to learn by doing, work-integrated learning opportunities challenge you to apply your skills in real-world contexts and provide a preview to your future role.

 Do you want to help ensure fairer outcomes and a better criminal justice system?